mapbox/pbf/README.md

 A low-level, fast, ultra-lightweight (3KB gzipped) JavaScript library for decoding and encoding [protocol buffers](https://developers.google.com/protocol-buffers) (a compact binary format for structured data serialization).

-Designed to be a building block for writing customized decoders and encoders for a stable protobuf schema.
+Designed to be a building block for writing customized decoders and encoders.
-If you need an all-purpose protobuf JS library that does most of the work for you, take a look at [protocol-buffers](https://github.com/mafintosh/protocol-buffers).
+If you need an all-purpose protobuf JS library that does most of the work for you, take a look at [protocol-buffers](https://github.com/mafintosh/protocol-buffers) too.

 ## Example